 3. Learn About Your Deposit Bonus

-When you sign up to an online roulette site offering real money play, make sure you know what you’re getting yourself into if and when you sign up for a welcome bonus.
+When you sign up to an online roulette site offering real money play, make sure you know what you're getting yourself into if and when you sign up for a new player bonus for joining.

 For example, if you signed up for a 100% deposit bonus up to $500, and you deposited $300, you would earn back $300 in free cash, but ONLY ONCE you'd played enough games.
 Sometimes that could mean playing through about 10 or 20 times your deposit amount, so if you're not planning on playing a lot of roulette perhaps a welcome bonus isn't for you.